nPIML-team/nPIML/README.md

 Please be aware that an act of using external libraries is under their licenses provided in the associated directories.

 ## Notes
-Any dubiousness, questions or requests may be forwarded to the corresponding author.
+- In this work, hidden weights are initialized usually by either the uniform Xavier or default function PyTorch provides for building a [linear layer](https://github.com/pytorch/pytorch/blob/master/torch/nn/modules/linear.py).
+- Any dubiousness, questions or requests may be forwarded to the corresponding author.
 Feel free to create an issue on this repository if you have trouble downloading the source codes.